HenriqueNiero/Krill/README.md

 optional arguments:
   -h, --help            show this help message and exit -noprep, --do_not_prepare_fasta_files
-                        Skip FASTA preparation and use the input files names as provided --bigscape            Run Krill with BiG-SCAPE analysis --pfam-path           Path to BiG-SCAPE Pfam phmm database
+                        Skip FASTA preparation and use the input files names and headers as provided --bigscape            Run Krill with BiG-SCAPE analysis --pfam-path           Path to BiG-SCAPE Pfam phmm database
   -t THREADS, --threads THREADS